Double-bracket quantum algorithms for diagonalization: Appendix

 \section{Appendix}

 This appendix contains five sections and presents details of calculations that extend the discussion from the main text.
-The overall aim has been to provide a self-contained exposition.
+The overall aim has been to provide a self-contained exposition which includes technical details.

-This is especially true in the first section~\ref{app:discretization}, where theory of double-bracket flows is presented in the notation of the main text.
-While this reproduces the known facts also reviewed elsewhere~\cite{wegner2006flow,kehrein_flow}, a mathematically inclined reader may find it easier to understand because certain subtleties are highlighted rather than suppressed.
-The subsection~\ref{app:helpfultechnical} starts with elementary norm upper bounds, then discusses the key linear-algebraic property \eqref{orthogonality} behind flow monotonicity, derives a second-order upper bound on the group commutator and finally presents solution to an abstract recursion in lemma \ref{recursionlemma} which impacts bounds on the convergence of flow discretizations.
+This is especially true in the first section~\ref{app:discretization}, which focuses on operator relations and inequalities which are basic for working with double-bracket quantum algorithms.
+It starts with elementary norm upper bounds, then derives a second-order upper bound on the group commutator and finally presents solution to an abstract recursion in lemma \ref{recursionlemma} which impacts bounds on the convergence of flow discretizations.
 The proofs of these results are technical.
-The subsequent subsection~\ref{app:existence} is relevant to understanding that the continuous Eqs.~\eqref{eq:derivativehell}~and~\eqref{eq:well} defining the GWW flow are not circular.
-Again, the proof is technical.
-Finally, subsection~\ref{app:monotonicity} derives the key monotonicity property \eqref{eq:wegnerrate} of the GWW flow on which rest statements about its diagonalizing properties.